-Recreational annual catch targets (ACTs) for the species in the Snapper Grouper FMP, were established through the Comprehensive ACL Amendment (2012) to account for uncertainty in recreational catch estimates.
-They are calculated using the formula: ACT=ACL[(1-PSE) OR 0.5,whichever is greater], where ACL is the recreational annual catch limit and PSE is the average of percent standard errors for recreational harvest estimates from the 5 most recent years of data.
+Recreational annual catch targets (ACT) for the species in the Snapper Grouper FMP, were established through the Comprehensive ACL Amendment (SAFMC 2011b) to account for uncertainty in recreational catch estimates.
+They are calculated using the formula: ACT=ACL\[(1-PSE) OR 0.5, whichever is greater], where ACL is the recreational annual catch limit and PSE is the average of percent standard errors for recreational harvest estimates from the 5 most recent years of data.

 Recreational ACTs are not codified, and are not currently used for management purposes.
-However, because the recreational ACT is based on the recreational ACL, the recreational ACT values continue to be updated in the FMP when ACLs are changed.
+However, because the recreational ACT is based on the recreational ACL, the recreational ACT values continue to be updated in the Snapper Grouper FMP when ACLs are changed.
 Preferred Alternative 2 would remove the need for recreational ACTs to be evaluated and changed when changes are made to the recreational ACL.
 Some recreational ACTs are applied to individual species, while others are applied to species complexes.
 Preferred Alternative 2 would remove recreational ACTs from both individual species and complexes.
+Removal of recreational ACTs throughout the Snapper Grouper FMP through Preferred Alternative 2 does not restrict the Council from re-establishing ACTs on a species-by-species basis through future amendments, if deemed useful.